Living Planet Index: Calculation

 The Living Planet Database (LPD) has been available online since 2013, and has been maintained by ZSL since 2016.
 The LPD contains more than 30,000 population trends for more than 5,200 species of fish, amphibians, reptiles, birds and mammals.

 The global LPI is calculated using these population time-series, which are gathered from a variety of sources such as journals, online databases and government reports.

 A generalized additive modelling framework is used to determine the underlying trend in each population time-series.
 Average rates of change are calculated and aggregated to the species level.

 Each species trend is aggregated to produce an index for the terrestrial, marine and freshwater systems.
-This process uses a weighted average method which places most weight on the largest (most species-rich) groups within a biogeographic realm.
+This process uses a weighted geometric mean method which places most weight on the largest (most species-rich) groups within a biogeographic realm.
 This is done to counteract the uneven spatial and taxonomic distribution of data in the LPD.
 The three system indices are then averaged to produce the global LPI.